 Sunrise and sunset

 While the radar network picks up many things on Earth, it can also pick up signals from the sun!
 The sun emits radiation in every frequency in the spectrum, including the frequency used by our radars.
 This means that, when the sun is at the right angle, you can see anomalous echoes on our radar images.
 This usually occurs at around sunrise (coming from the east) and again at sunset (coming from the west).
 You will often see a straight line coming from many of the radar locations at once at these times.
+With the Sun’s interference, it only shows up at rise and set times because it is then at the low elevations monitored by the radar.
+The Sun interference lines does not appear every day and in every radar.
+The Sun needs to be at the exact elevation that the radar is scanning at the time.
+The Sun is “transmitting” continuously, so the radar interprets this as targets at all ranges on that radial.
 People sometimes mistake these lines for meteor showers.

 The images below show lines extending to the east of the Northland and Auckland radars.
 These straight lines are caused by interference from the sun as it came over the horizon at sunrise.

 Below is a radar image from the Canterbury weather radar, showing a large area of ‘rain’ over the sea to the northeast of Christchurch.
 However, when we look at the visible satellite image for a similar time, we see only clear skies.
 So what is happening in this case?

 The first image above is ducting on a radar image, while the second image is a visible satellite image(like a photo) taken from a geostationary satellite 36000km away from the surface of the earth.